Why do I need to take a language placement exam?

 How do I interpret my WebCAPE score?

 Placement exam results are available immediately after the exam is completed.
 If you place into the 101-102 level and intend to pursue a Bachelor of Arts degree from Bellarmine College of Arts and Sciences, you will need to take three to six hours of foreign language to meet the proficiency requirement.
 Your advisor will also receive your score and help you with registering for the appropriate course.
+As soon as you get the score do a print screen and/or take a picture of it.

 If you score above the 102 level and wish to take the STAMP test to demonstrate proficiency in a foreign language, you may take the test on campus on your Orientation day.
 There will be two STAMP testing time slots offered at each SOAR session: one at 1:30 p.m., and one at 3:30 p.m.
 Our advising and admissions staff will assist you with scheduling your test on that day.